Souvik-0612/Preparation/README.md

 * Legendre transformation
 * Hamiltonian
 * Advanced topics:
-    * Noether's theorem:*For each symmetry of the Lagrangian, there is a conserved quantity.*
+    * Noether's theorem:*For each symmetry of the Lagrangian, there is a conserved quantity.
+        * Homogeneity of space $\rightarrow$ conservation of linear momentum.
-        * Isotropy of space
+        * Isotropy of space $\rightarrow$ conservation of angular momentum
         * Time invarience $\rightarrow$ conservation of energy

 ## Classical Electrodynamics